Margaret Gardiner (art collector): Biography

 Gardiner was educated at the Fröbel School in Hammersmith, then at Bedales, the liberally-minded school, followed by Newnham College, Cambridge.
 There she read Modern Languages, but transferred to Moral Sciences, the Cambridge term for Philosophy.
 Her family was wealthy and she had no need to work, devoting her life instead to politics and the arts.
 At Cambridge she fell in love with Bernard Deacon, a scholar at Trinity but was shattered when he died from blackwater fever whilst working on Malakula in the New Hebrides, Vanuatu in 1927 at the age of 24.
 She visited his grave there 56 years later and wrote a book, Footprints on Malekula: Memoir of Bernard Deacon, in 1984.

-After Cambridge she spent a brief, but unsuccessful, time as an elementary school teacher in Gamlingay.
+After Cambridge she spent a brief, but unsuccessful, time as a primary-school teacher in Gamlingay.
 Afterwards she devoted her time and energy to supporting her friends: Barbara Hepworth, Hepworth's second husband, Ben Nicholson, W. H. Auden, Berthold Lubetkin, Solly Zuckerman, Naum Gabo and others.

 She made her home at 35 Downshire Hill, Hampstead, close to the Heath where she swam in the ponds into her 90s.

-Her son with Bernal was Martin Bernal (1937-2013), author of Black Athena, Despite never marrying, Gardiner referred to herself as "Mrs Bernal".
-Bernal had married Agnes Eileen Sprague, a secretary, on 21 June 1922, the day after being awarded his BA degree when he was aged 21.
+Her son with Bernal was Martin Bernal, author of Black Athena.
+Despite never marrying, Gardiner referred to herself as "Mrs Bernal".
+John Desmond Bernal had married Agnes Eileen Sprague, a secretary, on 21 June 1922, the day after being awarded his BA degree when he was aged 21.
 As well as his son with Gardiner, he had two children with Sprague and one with Margot Heinemann.